gauthammk/Chord-Progression-Generator-API/README.md

    > Note: only emotions for four chord progressions have been considered for ease of usage.

+## Live Version

+A simplified version with 50 chord progressions has been deployed to https://chord-progression-generator.herokuapp.com

 ## Resources

 - [Hooktheory API](https://www.hooktheory.com/api/trends/docs) to fetch chord progression information